fichince/alchoi.com-astro/src/content/hkjapan/21-jimbocho.md

   - image: ../../images/hkjapan/21-jimbocho/jimbocho7.jpg
 ---

-There's a street in Tokyo that's all bookstores, including some neat outdoor stands.
-Unfortunately, most of the books are in Japanese, but it's still cool to see!
+_**Jimbocho**_ is a neighbourhood with many bookstores, including some neat outdoor stands.
+Unfortunately for me, most of the books are in Japanese, but it's still cool to see!